Tania Tapsell: International issues

 In late July 2024, Tapsell attracted media attention after blocking Councillor Trevor Maxwell from asking why two notices of motions, including one by Councillor Lani Kereopa, called for a ceasefire in Gaza.
 Both motions had been declined because Lake Council staff had deemed them not to be council business.
 When Maxwell asked why the motions had been declined, Tapsell refused to discuss the matter and insisted that it was outside council business.
 Maxwell expressed disappointment.
 The exchange was filmed and posted on Instagram.
 Following the incident, Tapsell defended her response and reiterated her commitment to "delivering" for the community.

 In late August 2024, Tapsell signed a friendship agreement between Rotorua and Taiwan's Pingtung County's Magistrate Chou Chun-mi.

+Second term, 2025-present

 2025 local elections

 Tapsell ran for re-election as mayor during the 2025 Rotorua Lakes Council election.
 According to preliminary results, she was re-elected as Mayor in a landslide victory, defeating her competitors Don Paterson, Robert Lee, Haehaetu Barrett and Takeina Fraser by nearly 3,000 votes.

+Housing and homelessness

+In late November 2025, Tapsell defended the Rotorua Council and National-led government's policy of ending contracted emergency housing motels in Rotorua.
+The opposition Labour housing spokesperson Kieran McAnulty had contended that the government's policy of ending the use of motels as emergency housing risked bringing back homeless, claiming that he had seen eight homeless people during a visit to Rotorua.
+In response, Tapsell said that she did not want her town used as "political football" and disputed McAnulty's claim that ending emergency housing motels had contributed to an increase in "rough sleeping."